-WWE News: Reason Why Zack Sabre, Jr Is Not A Part Of The ‘WWE United Kingdom Championship’ Tournament
+WWE News: Reason Why Zack Sabre, Jr. Is Not A Part Of The ‘WWE United Kingdom Championship’ Tournament

 “Didn’t want to sign.
 These guys are all under very low contracts.”

-Based on reports, the amount of money that talent are being signed on for is around 20,000 dollars.
+Based on reports, the amount of money that talent are being signed on for is around $20,000.
 This is a very low amount for a yearly salary, but many competitors make more money competing for independent promotions.
 However, the Wrestling Observer Newsletter, via Reddit, reports that the competitors are restricted to where they are allowed to compete at.
 This leaves the options reduced, which could also affect the income streams.

 This seems to be the primary reason as to why Zabre, Jr. was not interested in competing in the tournament.
 Since he is an established name in both the United Kingdom and the United States, he is not looking for recognition.
 With the exception of perhaps Mark Andrews, who performed in the TNA X Division as “Mandrews,” other names in the tournament have not received significant American television exposure, if any.

-In the end, it was certainly a good move for ZSJ not to restrict himself by competing for the WWE UK Championship.
+In the end, it was certainly a good move for ZSJ not to restrict himself by competing for the WWE U.K. Championship.
 While it would be a great feat for him to achieve, the low contract offer is not substantial enough to compensate for the amount of money he is receiving outside of working under the WWE umbrella.

 Perhaps we will see Sabre, Jr. competing for WWE.
 However, it does not look like that will happen anytime soon.